netobserv/documents/blogs/acm/leverage-metrics-in-acm.md

-## Leveraging NetObserv metrics in ACM
+## Leveraging NetObserv metrics in RHACM

-### What is ACM?
+### What is RHACM?

-(short presentation of ACM)
+Red Hat Advanced Cluster Management for Kubernetes (RHACM) provides end-to-end management visibility and control to manage a multi-clusters Kubernetes / OpenShift environment.
+It can be deployed with an OLM operator and is integrated with the OpenShift Console, with all managed clusters being supervised from a hub cluster console.
+More information [here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.9/html/about/welcome-to-red-hat-advanced-cluster-management-for-kubernetes).

 ### What is NetObserv

-(short presentation of NetObserv)
+Network Observability (NetObserv) is a Red Hat operator providing observability over all the network traffic on a cluster by installing eBPF agents per-node which generate flow logs.
+These flows are collected, stored, converted into metrics, queried from dashboards and so on.
+More information [here](https://docs.openshift.com/container-platform/4.14/network_observability/network-observability-overview.html).

 ### How to combine them?

-ACM has an Observability add-on that uses Thanos and Prometheus federation to pull some of the metrics from the monitored clusters, automatically injecting cluster name and ID as metric labels.
-It provides [an API](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.8/html/observability/observing-environments-intro#adding-custom-metrics) to configure which additional metrics to pull.
+RHACM has an Observability add-on that uses Thanos and Prometheus federation to pull some of the metrics from the monitored clusters, automatically injecting cluster name and ID as metric labels.
+It provides [an API](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.9/html/observability/customizing-observability#adding-custom-metrics) to configure which additional metrics to pull.

 On the other hand, NetObserv generates metrics out of the processed flow logs.
 They are pulled and stored by Prometheus, in each cluster where NetObserv is installed.

-So it seems there is a match between ACM and NetObserv?
-Spoiler: yes, there is!
+So it seems there could be a match between RHACM and NetObserv?

-Let's set it up.
+(Spoiler: yes!)
+Let's dive in the details and set it up.

 #### Pre-requisites

-- A running cluster, configured as a hub with ACM. (insert doc link)
+- A running OpenShift[*] cluster, configured as a hub with RHACM.
+The full documentation is [here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.9/html/install/installing), but for the purpose of this blog I am simply installing the "Advanced Cluster Management for Kubernetes" operator from console Operator Hub, with the default `MultiClusterHub` resource.
-- Other clusters imported in ACM.
+- Other clusters imported in RHACM.
+To do this, you are well guided when using the OpenShift Console, after selecting "All Clusters" in the top-left dropdown list.
 - NetObserv operator installed and configured on each cluster to monitor.
+This can also be done entirely from the OpenShift Console, via OperatorHub.

+_*: nothing should stop you from doing the same with other Kubernetes flavours, but this blog will focus on OpenShift as it contains a few references to the OpenShift Console, and assumes Prometheus-based monitoring is set up on each cluster like is provided out of the box with OpenShift._

+The following instructions have been tested with RHACM 2.8 and 2.9, and NetObserv 1.4.2 and pre-release 1.5.

 #### Configure NetObserv metrics